-Discussing the evidence on potential risks and benefits of treatment options is a central element of shared decision-making between clinicians, patients, and families.
-ICER offers the script below as an example of how clinicians could initiate a conversation with patients that would foster consideration of the findings of this evidence review.
-Conveying this amount of information in one conversation may not be practicable or appropriate for many patients; the intent is to suggest only one of many styles through which clinicians can empower their patients to share in the consideration of the evidence on reasonable clinical alternatives and to help them choose the option that will reflect their broader best interests.
+Discussing the evidence on potential risks and benefits of active surveillance and immediate treatment options is a central element of shared decision-making between patients, clinicians, and families.
+ICER offers the script below as an example of how clinicians could initiate a conversation with a 65 year-old male with prostate cancer that would foster consideration of the findings of this evidence review.
+Conveying this amount of information in one conversation may not be practicable or appropriate for many patients; nor is the text intended to be prescriptive regarding any one management option.
+The intent is to foster discussion, and to suggest only one of many styles through which clinicians can empower their patients to share in the consideration of the evidence on reasonable clinical alternatives and to help them choose the option that will reflect their broader best interests.

 "I know you've looked at your options, including surgery, radiation treatment, or what is called "active surveillance" for your prostate cancer.
 We've talked a little bit about these options already.
 Today let's go further.
 First, I'd like you to know that evidence reviews and national expert groups have concluded that - for men like you with low-risk prostate cancer - there is no evidence that any of these approaches is any better than the others at keeping you healthy and extending your life.
-Active surveillance is, therefore, a very reasonable option for you to consider.
-On the other, hand, many men do opt for treatment right away, so let's talk about the radiation options and surgery.
-We have had more years of experience with brachytherapy; IMRT has been in use for about 8 years; and PBT is fairly new for prostate cancer so we have far less data on its longer-term outcomes.
+Active surveillance is, therefore, a very reasonable option for you to consider, as it would allow you to delay, for many years in some circumstances, the discomfort and side effects that may occur with treatment.
+On the other, hand, some men do opt for treatment right away, so let's talk about the radiation options and surgery.
+We have had more years of experience with brachytherapy; IMRT has been in use for about 8 years; and proton beam therapy is fairly new for prostate cancer so we have far less data on its longer-term outcomes.
 Similarly, there is more evidence on traditional "open" prostatectomy, and less on laparoscopic and robotic approaches.
 These options have potential advantages and disadvantages with regard to possible side effects of treatment, which you should take some time thinking about.
-In addition, each option requires differing amounts of procedure and recovery time as well as numbers of visits to the doctor.
-And, some are more expensive than others, both for your own out-of-pocket costs and for your health plan.
+In addition, all of these options require differing amounts of procedure and monitoring time as well as numbers of visits to the doctor.
+And, some are more expensive than others, both for your own outof-pocket costs and for your health plan.
 Before we run through some of these pros and cons together, let me stop here to see if you have any questions or if you've heard anything about any of these options that you'd like to discuss...."